alextanhongpin/ideas/README.md

 "Servicify" everything that you have done, with Kubernetes/Nomad as the scheduler.
 Include proper unit tests for each services too, and best practices.

-## JSON API Specification

-Look into JSON API specification and understand how to implement it correctly.

-## Avro Schema

-Look into avro schema registry and compare it against protobuf.

-## Hidden Markov Model

-Implement hidden markov model in different languages.

 ## Keras Text Processing